NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-14.md

 # Marketing

 Marketing:
-Marketing is a comprehensive process that involves everything from understanding customer needs and preferences to creating products or services that satisfy those needs.
-It encompasses various stages, including market research, product development, pricing, promotion, and distribution.
+Marketing is a comprehensive process that involves everything from <mark style="background: #FF5582A6;">understanding customer needs and preferences to creating products or services that satisfy those needs. </mark> It encompasses various stages, including market research, product development, pricing, promotion, and distribution.

 > [!Goal]
 > The primary goal of marketing is to create value for both customers and the business by effectively communicating the benefits of a product or service to the target audience.
 It's about building a strong brand, generating awareness, and fostering customer loyalty.